qinyicong/BoardXDoc/wiki/Tools/GeneratePersonaMap.md

 ### 2. User-Friendly Interface

-Even if you’re not a tech wizard, BoardX Tools is designed to be intuitive.
+Even if you're not a tech wizard, BoardX Tools is designed to be intuitive.
 The user-friendly interface allows you to navigate through the tool with ease.
-You’ll be generating persona maps in no time!
+You'll be generating persona maps in no time!

 ### 3. Customization Options